jarvisteach/appJar/docs/mkdocs/docs/pythonDevWidgets.md

 * `.addGrid(title, data, action=None, addRow=None)`
     Receives a (jagged) 2D list of values.
 The first list should be the headers for the grid, the rest will contain each row of values.

     If `action` is set, a button will be created, at the end of each row, calling the specified function.
-It will pass a list of values, representing the selected row.
+It will pass the row number (starting at 0).

     ![Grid](img/dev/grid_2.png)

     If `addRow` is set, then an additional row will appear at the end of the grid, with entry boxes and a button to call the specified function.
+    The button will pass the string `newRow` to the specified function.

     ![Grid](img/dev/grid_3.png)